MattKevan/uxlift/_topic-categories/visual-grammar.md

 ---
 title: Visual grammar
-intro: Defining the basic objects, patterns and processes in a design, and understaning the relationship between them.
+description: Defining the basic objects, patterns and processes in a design, and understaning the relationship between them.
 layout: listing
 ---